 The second and last session was on Jim’s birthday.
 My diary indicates that Jim called me on Wednesday the 2nd of December, 1970.
 Jim told me that the upcoming Tuesday, December 8th was his 27th birthday and he thought it would be a great day to get an official start on his poetry album.
 I booked a session at The Village Recorder, Studio C for the afternoon and evening of December the 8th in West Los Angeles and proceeded to make all the arrangements necessary for the session.

 The studio was booked for 3:30 pm.
 That afternoon I picked Jim up at the Chateau Marmont Hotel in West Hollywood.
 On the way to pick Jim up I stopped off at Monaco Liquor and bought Jim a bottle of Old Bushmills Irish Whiskey for his birthday.
 I had remembered that Paul Rothchild told me that Irish whiskey was the ‘key’ that unlocked the door to the room where Jim kept the crazed Irish poet.
 Jim seemed pleased with the gift.
-I drove him to the studio where we got set up to start recording.
+I drove him to the studio where we set up to start recording.

 This time I was going to record in a much more documentary style – dry and in mono so I could have flexibility to work with the recordings at some future date.
 I set up two microphones.
 One was to actually record Jim and whatever else happened in the room and the other was a dummy microphone on a floor stand that looked to Jim like what he would have been familiar with on stage.

 Jim had also invited an assortment of friends to his ‘party’.
 Initially it was just Frank and Kathy Liscandro.
 Frank and Kathy arrived after we had been recording for a short while.
 The remainder arrived in a couple of small groups after our dinner break.
 I was pleased to have them there.
 They all were familiar to Jim and helped him feel comfortable.
 Towards the peak of the session there were probably never more than about 7 to 10 of us, as I can best remember.
 The studio was located in the neighborhood of UCLA, so we took a break midway during the session when Jim announced “Let’s go get a taco”, Frank and Kathy Liscandro, Jim and myself headed for Jim’s favorite college taco joint, a little hole in the wall called The Lucky U. As I recall it was a short walk and a pleasant night.

 Kathy, John, Jim and Frank – Luck-U – December 8th, 1970